-The basis of the hybrid evolutionary technique presented in this paper is an implementation of CLONALG, which was first introduced by Von Zuben and De Castro [4], [19].
-Although the basic concept of the algorithm remains the same, the implementation presented here, which is henceforth called ECA (Enhanced Clonal Algorithm), is built upon a slightly different theoretical background, in order to be easily coupled with the GEP nomenclature.
-Additionally the following features were added or enhanced in ECA:
+The basis of the hybrid evolutionary technique presented in this paper is an implementation of CLONALG, which was first introduced by Von Zuben and De Castro [5], [22].
+Although the basic concept of the algorithm remains the same, our implementation, which we call Enhanced Clonal Algorithm (ECA), is built upon a slightly different theoretical background in order to be easily coupled with the GEP nomenclature.
+ECA was briefly described in [12]; here a deeper investigation is attempted.